OpenMoonRay/openmoonray-docs/docs/scene-classes/render-output/RenderOutput.md

           | dwab = 9

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Compression used for file (or file part in the multi-part case).
+        <p class="scene-class-attr-comment">Compression used for file (or file part in the multi-part case).
 All render outputs that target the same image must specify the same compression.</p>

     </p>